-For the young gentleman looking forward to his impending freedom, when he is released from the schoolroom and into Society, the prospect of leading the bachelor life is at once thrilling and terrifying.
+For the young gentleman looking forward to his impeding freedom, when he is released from the schoolroom and into Society, the prospect of leading the bachelor life is at once thrilling and terrifying.
 After all, it may be that the aforementioned gentleman has only a few precious years before matrimony – be it for duty, one’s purse or actual love – beckons.
 With this in mind, Behind The Past is pleased to present a Ten Point Plan For Success in perfecting the Regency bachelor’s existence.

 - Prior preparation is of the utmost importance.
 During his time at Oxford, Cambridge or on a Grand Tour, a gentleman should begin to cultivate future friendships and acquaintances.
 He should also spend this time strengthening his constitution for the late nights, eating and drinking which will follow in due course.
 These years can also prove to be rather riotous!
 However, a gentleman should also endeavour to spend his time wisely.
 He should aim to pick up at least a smattering of knowledge regarding Classical Antiquity, and other similar subjects.
 He should be able to carry off something of a conversation on the matter, and be able to litter his sentences with witty allusions.